kotcrab/ocr-reader/README.md

 ### Updating

 To update to a different version:
-  - Download new ZIP, extract it.
+  - Download new release ZIP, extract it.
   - Copy `data` folder to the new version.
   - Start the application as usual.